525 N Main, #211

 year you are filing for, you may qualify for this refund.

-Your total household income must be under $29,100 for a Homestead refund and
+Your total household income must not exceed $33,400.00 for a Homestead

 Back to Top